ADD CONDITION

 This product is for external use only, so be sure to avoid contact with your eyes and any open wounds.
 If you are allergic to any of the ingredients, do not use it.
 It's important to keep this product out of reach of children.
 If a child accidentally swallows it, seek medical help or contact Poison Control right away.

 Always be cautious and stop using the product if you experience any unusual reactions.
-If that happens, call your doctor for further advice.
-Your safety is the top priority, so please follow these guidelines carefully.
+If you have any concerns or questions about its use, don’t hesitate to call your doctor for guidance.

 Overdose